 Constellations – the art and science of understanding the forces that have constellated and which create dysfunction or opportunity

-The term Systemic Constellations or Family Constellations are some of the names used for the work by the renown German psychologist Bert Hellinger.
+The term Systemic Constellations or Family Constellations are some of the names used for the work by the renowned German psychologist Bert Hellinger.
 Parallel to his work, but unknown to each other, Solihin Thom and his colleague Francois Reynolds, who was followed at a later date, by Alicia Thom, developed what we call the Human Template Model.
-Both Hellinger’s work and ours are characterized by the use of constellations: the practice of using the ‘knowing field' (a term coined by Dr. Albrecht Mahr) to elicit a dialogue-response in participants to illustrate the dynamics of a particular set-up of representative participants who are constellated (like a star formation) around a particular ‘sun’.
-The sun may be, in Hellinger’s work, a principle person and his or her relationship, and/or the principle’s family dynamics.
-However, the approach taken by InnerDialogue, the constellated ‘sun’ will be a principle–the Divine, goal, mission, personal deity, the person, illness, business, or an idea propagated by human thought or enquiry–and the surrounding constellation will be the sum of parts involved.
+Both Hellinger’s work and ours are characterized by the use of constellations: the practice of using the ‘knowing field‘ (a term coined by Dr. Albrecht Mahr) to elicit a dialogue-response in participants to illustrate the dynamics of a particular set-up of representative participants who are constellated (like a star formation) around a particular ‘sun’.
+The sun may be, in Hellinger’s work, a principal person and his or her relationship, and/or the principal’s family dynamics.
+However, the approach taken by InnerDialogue, the constellated ‘sun’ will be a principle–the Divine, goal, mission, personal deity, the person, illness, business, or an idea propagated by human thought or inquiry–and the surrounding constellation will be the sum of parts involved.

 This HTM Constellation is ontological in essence, which helps us to both reveal and look at the root cause that created the original or consequent accidents that predisposed the disorganization of the entity called ‘human’.
-The premise or ontological map is that we humans are composed of elements that once were described as part of the Great Chain of Being.
-That is, we are composed of our phylogenetic past, and contain evolutionary elements which predispose us to their influence.
+The premise of the ontological map is that we humans are composed of elements that once were described as part of the Great Chain of Being.
+That is, we are composed of our phylogenetic past and contain evolutionary elements which predispose us to their influence.
 Thus a human is influenced by his: